John Reid (music manager): Career

 Reid retired from management in 1999.
 In 2005 and 2006, Reid was a judge on the Australian version of The X Factor alongside Mark Holden and Kate Ceberano, then he got replaced by Ronan Keating.

 Personal life

 In 1974, in New Zealand, in a widely reported incident, Reid threw champagne in the face of a party host and punched the Auckland model and journalist Judith Baragwanath in the face when she came to the man's defence, sending her to the floor.
 Later the same night, he was involved in an altercation with a second journalist at a nightclub.
 He was convicted and sentenced to a month in prison for assault, and settled with Baragwanath for NZ $2500.

 In 1998, Reid sold his art collection, estimated to have been worth £2 million.

-In popular culture
+In media

-Reid was portrayed by Aidan Gillen in the 2018 Queen biopic Bohemian Rhapsody, and by Richard Madden in the 2019 Elton John biopic Rocketman.
-Both actors are known for their previous roles in the fantasy television series, Game of Thrones.
+Reid was portrayed by Aidan Gillen in the 2018 Queen biopic Bohemian Rhapsody, and by Richard Madden in the 2019 Elton John biopic Rocketman, both of whom worked on the HBO fantasy TV series, Game of Thrones.
+Reid made no comment on either film, but Mike Batt attacked the Rocketman portrayal, in which Reid is emotionally abusive towards Elton John, as a "weapons-grade character assassination".